eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge;

 Some of the most well-known eating disorders are:

-- Anorexia nervosa – where the young person believes she is fat, even when she is not and may have lost a lot of weight.
+- Anorexia nervosa – where people believe they are fat, even when they are not and may have lost a lot of weight.

-- Bulimia nervosa – where the young person eats very large amounts of food because she has been starving herself, and then makes herself vomit, takes laxatives to make herself poo to excess or exercises to extreme.
+- Bulimia nervosa – where they eat very large amounts of food because they have been starving themselves, and then make themselves vomit, take laxatives to make themselves poo to excess, or exercises to extreme.

-- Binge eating disorder – where the young person has times when she eats very large amounts of food but does not vomit, purge or exercise to 'work it off'.
+- Binge eating disorder – where they have times when they eat very large amounts of food but do not vomit, purge or exercise to 'work it off'.

-- Compulsive overeating – where she is constantly overeating to make herself feel better.
+- Compulsive overeating – where they are constantly overeating to make themselves feel better.
 Food is used as a replacement for what is missing.

 Eating disorders can have serious physical, emotional and social impacts.
 They can take many years to resolve and may involve time in hospital.

 Emotional and social changes could be:

 - not being as happy as usual

 - not wanting to mix with friends or family